 Safety at the Y

-Safety Screening & Access
+Safety Screening and Access

 At McGaw YMCA, we prioritize safety and child abuse prevention through a variety of screening and access protocols.
 In alignment with a national YMCA initiative, we screen all adults (18 and older), including members, program participants, guests, and prospective staff, volunteers and Men's Residence applicants against the National Sex Offender Registry.
 Individuals with convictions listed on the registry are prohibited from working or volunteering at the McGaw Y, entering YMCA facilities, holding a membership, participating in programs, or residing in the McGaw Y Men's Residence.